AmativeOwl/live-explanation/README.md

 - ✅ LLM jargon detection (with space for possible improvements)
 - 🚧 Streaming explanations back to the frontend
 - 🚧 React sidebar/overlay UI

+## How the frotend may look like (The goal)

+Attaches itself to videos in full screen, acts as a sidebar outside of full screen independent of the video.

+Contains a button to adjust latency, which determines how fast they want explanations.
+High latency = more accumulated context per LLM message and slower speeds

+Perhaps we can add a translation button.